adamaltmejd/latex-setupscript/README.md

 latex-setupscript
 =================

-Custom LaTeX setup script for loading preamble and abbrevations in different documents i write.
+Custom LaTeX setup script for loading preamble and abbreviations in different documents that I write.